DAURISMO- glasdegib tablet, film coated

 There is no specific antidote for DAURISMO.
 Management of DAURISMO overdose should include symptomatic treatment and ECG monitoring.

 Glasdegib has been administered in clinical studies up to a dose of 640 mg/day.
-At the highest dosage the adverse events reported were nausea, vomiting, dehydration, fatigue and dizziness.
+At the highest dosage, the adverse reactions that were dose limiting were nausea, vomiting, dehydration, hypotension, fatigue, and dizziness.

 DAURISMO (glasdegib) is a potent small molecule inhibitor of Smoothened (SMO) for oral use.
 It is formulated with the maleate salt of glasdegib.
 The molecular formula for glasdegib maleate is C25H26N6O5.
 The molecular weight for glasdegib maleate is 490.51 Daltons.
 The chemical name of glasdegib maleate is 1-((2R,4R)-2-(1H-benzo[d]imidazol-2-yl)-1-methylpiperidin-4-yl)-3-(4-cyanophenyl)urea maleate.
 The molecular structure is shown below: